 - The child care food program has rules for serving food which promote poor nutrition and obesity in our children.

-- Trees can be climbed, kids can fall.
-One of our licensing workers wanted us to fence them off or cut them down.
+- Trees may be climbed, kids may fall.
+Typical licensing workers prefer to fence them off or cut them down.

 is inedible, as are most tree and shrub leaves.
 We have been warned

 over and over that we should not have such dangers in our play yards.